MinSungjae/ubuntu18_newest_hardware/README.md

 # ubuntu18_newest_hardware
-Instruction for how to install and setup ubuntu 18.04 for newest hardware
+Instruction for installing and setup ubuntu 18.04 for newest hardware

 ## Installing UBUNTU 18.04 in newest hardware(for me is GIGABYTE YE5 OLED with RTX 3080 Ti)